20 Best Supplements for Athletes: Buyer’s Guide

 • Body Building: Common supplements include whey protein, creatine for muscle volume, and BCAAs for muscle recovery.

 • Boxing: Fighters typically use protein for recovery, creatine for power, and beta-alanine for muscular endurance.
+These are the three most common boxing supplements typically taken.

 • CrossFit: Participants prefer CrossFit supplements that include a mix of protein, creatine for strength, and pre-workout supplements for energy and endurance.